rafalum/unistrat/README.md

 ```
 Replace the BLOCKCHAIN_PROVIDER_URL with the one given by your provider.
 I recommend using [Infura](https://www.infura.io/) as setting up is super fast and you get 100'000 API calls per day which should be plenty.

 Finally, you can run the code.
+There are two mandatory arguments to pass in:
+1. pool_address: this is the address of the UniSwap pool you want to provide liquidity to.
+For example, the USDC-ETH pool on mainnet has the address `0x88e6a0c2ddd26feeb64f039a2c41296fcb3f5640`
+2. network: possible values are mainnet, goerli, optimism, base

-There are several options available:
+Additionally, there are several options available:
 | Flags      | Description |
 | ----------- | ----------- |
 | --gui       | runs the code with the GUI (as shown above)|